 The Stock Market and Jobs

-Another significant way the stock market affects even those who aren’t investors is through the creation of jobs.
+Another significant way the stock market affects even those who aren’t investors is by creating jobs.
 This happens in several different ways.

-Investors also have more money to spend, which can lead to increased spending leading to more jobs.
+Investors also have more money to spend, leading to increased spending leading to more jobs.
 The thing with employment is that it’s cyclical.
-The more people who are employed, the more people that can spend money, which leads to more jobs in other industries and so on and so forth.
+The more people who can spend money leads to more jobs in other industries.

 Opportunities the Stock Market Provides

 Foreign Investing and the Stock Market One of the most significant opportunities the stock market provides is a way for people to invest in foreign markets.
-For U.S. investors, this offers the chance to diversify by investing outside of the United States.
-While this is a useful diversification strategy, it is more often the reverse that happens - foreign investors purchasing U.S. stocks.
+This offers the chance to diversify by investing outside of the United States for U.S. investors.
+While this is a helpful diversification strategy, it is more often the reverse that happens – foreign investors purchasing U.S. stocks.
 These foreign investments account for a substantial amount of U.S. stock investing.

 Foreign investors’ interest in U.S. stocks isn’t all that surprising.
 Compared to stocks in many other parts of the world, the United States has a comparatively mature market with lower risk.
 As of late 2019, foreign investors held $7.7 trillion in U.S. equities.
-Clearly, the stock market provides U.S. companies with an opportunity to access a massive amount of foreign capital.
+The stock market allows U.S. companies to access a massive amount of foreign capital.

 The Stock Market as an Economic Indicator

-Another opportunity the stock market provides is a way to gauge the health of the economy.
+Another opportunity the stock market provides is a way to gauge the economy’s health.
 There is a clear connection between the stock market and the economy.
-The stock market tends to do well.
-When the economy is doing poorly, the stock market tends to do poorly when the economy is doing poorly.
+The stock market tends to do well when the economy is doing well.
+The stock market tends to do poorly when the economy is doing poorly.

-Before continuing, let’s pause for a moment and think about something that may sound obvious, but is all too easy to forget; the stock market is an indicator of the economy, but the economy and the stock market are not the same things.
+Before continuing, let’s pause and think about something that may sound obvious but is too easy to forget; the stock market is an indicator of the economy, but the economy and the stock market are not the same things.

-The economy is the level of the country’s production and consumption of goods and services.
+The economy is the country’s production and consumption of goods and services.
 The stock market is investors’ perception of future earnings from those goods and services.
 Let’s look at an example.
-If a news article comes out that sheds a company in a bad light, the stock price of that company will usually drop.
+If a news article comes out that sheds a company in a bad light, the stock price will usually drop.
 Did anything about the company change from one day to the next?
-No. But people’s perception of the value of the company changed, and this caused the stock price to drop.
+No. But people’s perception of the company’s value changed, which caused the stock price to drop.
 The same applies to industries and the stock market as a whole.

 With that out of the way, let’s continue.

 Why is having an economic indicator so important?
-There are a lot of reasons, but an especially important one is that a better understanding of the economy can help shape economic policies.
+There are many reasons, but a significant one is that a better understanding of the economy can help shape economic policies.
 Economists can gather data about the past performance of the stock market to help them create more effective economic policies for the future.

 The Stock Market and Reporting Requirements

-We’ve covered a lot in this post, from the Dutch East India Company’s role in the creation of the first stock exchange to the $7.7 trillion of foreign investments in the U.S. economy.
-Entire books could, and have, been written on this one topic alone.
+We’ve covered a lot in this post, from the Dutch East India Company’s role in creating the first stock exchange to the $7.7 trillion of foreign investments in the U.S. economy.
+Entire books could have been written on this one topic alone.

 The stock market is complicated, but understanding its finer, more nuanced aspects often requires first taking a step back and asking the more broad questions, like why the stock market exists in the first place.
-Only once you understand these essential concepts can you begin to understand the finer points of not only the stock market but the economy and the field of finance.
+Only once you understand these essential concepts can you begin to understand the finer points of the stock market and the economy, and the field of finance.